Bishōjo game: Related terms

 This is used to designate a type of game which is particularly story-focused, or containing novel-like narration in its writing.
 Examples of visual novels include To Heart, Kana: Little Sister, and Clannad.
-In Japan such games are generally referred to as "love adventure games" (恋愛ADV/AVG), whereas only such type of games with little to no interaction are called visual novel (ビジュアルノベル, bijuaru noberu) (predominantly for adult games) or novel game (ノベルゲーム, noberu gēmu).
+In Japan, such games are generally referred to as "love adventure games" (恋愛ADV/AVG), whereas only such type of games with little to no interaction are called visual novel (ビジュアルノベル, bijuaru noberu) (predominantly for adult games) or novel game (ノベルゲーム, noberu gēmu).

-Also, many Japanese games which are not strictly bishōjo games contain elements of the genre.
-Many mainstream Japanese role-playing or fighting games feature attractive anime girls (such as Final Fantasy VIIs Tifa Lockhart or many of the girls in the Dead or Alive video game series), but they are usually not considered bishōjo games unless this is a central aspect of the game.
+Many Japanese games which are not strictly bishōjo games also contain elements of the genre.
+Many mainstream Japanese role-playing or fighting games feature attractive anime girls (such as Final Fantasy VIIs Tifa Lockhart or most of the girls in the Dead or Alive video game series), but they are usually not considered bishōjo games unless this is a central aspect.